Philadelphia police ask residents to stay indoors as spurts of violence erupt during protests over the fatal police shooting of Walter Wallace Jr. - NewsChannel 3-12

 In light of the violence, police requested that people stay indoors.
 “The Philadelphia Police Department is requesting that all residents in the 12, 16, 18, 19, 24, 25, and 26th Districts remain indoors except when necessary,” a tweet from the Philadelphia Office of Emergency Management said Tuesday night.
 “These areas are experiencing widespread demonstrations that have turned violent with looting.”

 Police also reported that a large crowd, which they estimated to be approximately 1,000 people, looted businesses in the Port Richmond section of Philadelphia Tuesday night.
-It is unclear whether this crowed was associated with the protest.
+It is unclear whether they were associated with the protest.

 Aerial footage from CNN-affiliate KYW showed people looting a Foot Locker and a Walmart, emerging with televisions and other products.